Beakerboy/vbaProject-Compiler/README.md

 # vbaProject-Compiler
-Create a vbaProject.bon file from VBA source files.
+Create a vbaProject.bin file from VBA source files.